 Kiwi Alarms is Local

-I'm Scott Ferguson and I've lived in Reno since 2005.
+I'm Scott Ferguson.
+I've lived in Reno since 2005 and been in the alarm industry since 2006.
+I founded Kiwi Alarms in 2024.
 When you call me about your system I know who you are, I know what I installed, and I show up myself.
 That's not something a summer sales team from out of state can offer you six months after they've gone home.
 Buy local.
 Support businesses that are actually part of this community.
 The money stays here, the service stays here, and the person responsible for your security is someone you can actually reach.

 I want to be clear about something.
 Door-knocking is a legitimate way to meet potential customers and I do it myself.
 It's actually how I've met a lot of the people I've installed systems for in Reno.